annakat/EMIT-tutorial/README.md

-# Welcome to the EMIT imaging spectroscopy tutorial!
+# Welcome to the EMIT imaging spectroscopy tutorial

-To get started either download the "test_data" or use the link from the to download Level 2A reflectance data [introductory tutorial.
+To get started either download the "test_data" or use the link from the to download Level 2A reflectance data.
 This tutorial will show you how to load EMIT data into R and inspect it.